MattWotus/api-hackathon/README.md

 ## Features

-- Users can view total confirmed global COVID-19 deaths and cases.
+- User can view total confirmed global COVID-19 deaths and cases.
-- Users can view a world map of total confirmed COVID-19 deaths per country and hover over or click on each country.
+- User can view a world map of total confirmed COVID-19 deaths per country and hover over or click on each country.
-- Users can view a world map of COVID-19 deaths per capita and hover over or click on each country.
+- User can view a world map of COVID-19 deaths per capita and hover over or click on each country.
-- Users can view a world map of COVID-19 mortality rates per country and hover over or click on each country.
+- User can view a world map of COVID-19 mortality rates per country and hover over or click on each country.
-- Users can view a world map of total confirmed COVID-19 cases per country and hover over or click on each country.
+- User can view a world map of total confirmed COVID-19 cases per country and hover over or click on each country.
-- Users can view a world map of hospital beds per capita and hover over or click on each country.
+- User can view a world map of hospital beds per capita and hover over or click on each country.

 ## Preview